Kotor Old Town parking

 Overview of Parking in Kotor Old Town

 Kotor Old Town is completely pedestrianized, making it a challenge for first-time visitors to find parking.
 The area is renowned for its historical charm, attracting a significant number of tourists and residents, especially in the summer months, which leads to limited parking availability.
-The majority of parking spaces around the Old Town are pay-only, with the exception of specific areas where motorcycles can park for free near the Sea Gate.
+The majority of parking spaces around the Old Town are pay-only, so as you enter Kotor, it's important to pay attention to the illuminated parking signs that indicate the number of available spots.
+However, with the exception of specific areas where motorcycles can park for free near the Sea Gate.
+In the photos above and below, you can see how the parking place for this type of vehicle looks.
+However, please remember that the area around Kotor’s Old Town is primarily a pedestrian zone, and during the peak season, the number of tourists grows significantly.
+This means that finding parking places, even for such small vehicles, can be challenging.
+Be mindful when you use parking in this busy area.

 Imagine Kotor Old Town parking in Kotor